xenetis/restful-api-jwt-php-server/README.md

 ### Start
 The easiest way is to start a Docker php7.4-fpm container pointing on public folder.

+You can use this docker stack : https://github.com/xenetis/docker-restful-php-server

 Just add an admin user using the postman_collection

 ### Available URL